walter-a-jablonowski/cv-maker/tasks/2 - Fixes.md

 - [ ] Shorten the mail
 - [ ] new QR code
+- [ ] move commonly used code from designs
 - [ ] Make sidebar fully black h 100 in print layout

   ```